 Material covered by the CLA Licence and available in Library stock can usually be supplied within a few days.
 For other material it may take up to 4 weeks.

-Each scan is made for a specific unit of study.
+Each scan is made for a specific unit of study, which is represented on a copyright statement included with the scan.
 If you would like to use an existing scan for another unit you will need to place a new request.

 The CLA lays down stringent guidelines for any scanning done under its terms.
 The Library scanning team can: